sharmilapalani/ai-code-review-assistant-/Test1.sql.feedback.md

 # Code Review Feedback for `Test1.sql`

 ## Description
-Display the Student details from Student Table name starts with M
+Display all the records from STUDENT Table where the NAME starts with A

 ## Uploaded Code
 ```sql